Thizz Entertainment: Music

-1999-2004
+1999–2004

 From its creation, the label, has been fundamental in the growth and popularity of the Bay Area Hyphy movement.
 Mac Dre's most popular albums including, Ronald Dregan: Dreganomics, The Genie of the Lamp, Thizzelle Washington, Mac Dre's the Name, were released under the label and distributed locally in partnership with City Hall Records in San Rafael.

-2004 - Present
+2004–present

 Dedicated to protecting the works and legacy of Mac Dre, the label does not sign recording artists.
 Rappers and musicians that were previously associated with Mac Dre and his labels, and are still active in music, continue to support the label's efforts by promoting the brand within their own endeavors, paying homage by adding a "Thizz" prefix to their own label or production company.
 However, outside of this small and exclusive group, "Many in the rap game attach themselves to the term “thizz” to make a name for themselves and ride Mac Dre's coattails" said Black Dog Bone, editor of Vallejo-based Murder Dog magazine, which chronicles the rap scene.

-The label, unaware of how frequently rappers and others were self associating themselves the label was shocked to learn in April 2012, eight years after Hicks's death, Thizz Entertainment was named by US Drug Enforcement agents in connection with the mass arrest of 25 individuals in Vallejo, Stockton, Fairfield, Oakland, Los Angeles, New York, and Oklahoma City.
+Unaware of how frequently rappers and others were self-associating themselves with the label, Thizz Entertainment was shocked to learn in April 2012, eight years after Hicks's death, that it was named by US Drug Enforcement agents in connection with the mass arrest of 25 individuals in Vallejo, Stockton, Fairfield, Oakland, Los Angeles, New York, and Oklahoma City.
 Several that were arrested had falsely purported publicly to be signed and/or otherwise a part of the label.

-As of 2018, Former Thizz Entertainment artists continue to support and assist Salvatto in curtailing flagrant misuse or misrepresentation of affiliation to the current label or Mac Dre's brand by unauthorized third parties which is an on-going effort.
+As of 2018, former Thizz Entertainment artists continue to support and assist Salvatto in curtailing flagrant misuse or misrepresentation of affiliation to the current label or Mac Dre's brand by unauthorized third parties.

-Annual Events
+Annual events

 Ten years after his death, his mother was still receiving an excess of requests, comments, letters from young people, with stories of how Mac Dre affected them or got them through tough times in their young lives.
-“I didn't realize how big his presence was in the Bay Area and actually across the United States ” stated Salvatto.
+“I didn't realize how big his presence was in the Bay Area and actually across the United States” stated Salvatto.
 She wanted to give young artists a chance who may not otherwise have an opportunity to showcase their talent.

 Dre Area: The Mac Dre Art Show

-In 2015, the label began to host an annual Dre Area:The Mac Dre Art Show in Oakland.
-The event showcases art pieces by various artists nationwide that are inspired by Mac Dre legacy.
+In 2015, the label began to host an annual Dre Area: The Mac Dre Art Show in Oakland.
+The event showcases art pieces by various artists nationwide that are inspired by Mac Dre's legacy.